VHS Revival revisits John Singleton’s immensely powerful social drama.

 Almost thirty years have passed since the release of John Singleton’s controversial drama, and the movie has lost none of its power.
 In fact, it is hard to imagine a film of its nature existing in today’s censored climate.

-Back in 1991, the infamous L.A. riots were just around the corner, and rap was more than just a vehicle for white-collar marketing.
-Thanks to certain creative freedoms, the racially oppressed still had something of a mainstream voice, and movies were allowed to champion unpopular opinions.
+Back in 1991, the infamous LA riots were just around the corner, and rap was more than just a vehicle for white-collar marketing.
+Thanks to certain creative freedoms, the racially oppressed still had something of a mainstream voice, and movies were allowed to champion unpopular opinions long before the safety net of moral hindsight was put into place.

 Furious Styles – Why is it that there is a gun shop on almost every corner in this community?